The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 Brownie Brittle Recipe – from a box mix

 I love brownies, but I especially love those crispy, delectable brownie edges.
-About a year ago I tried brownie brittle from the store and instantly fell in love.
-If you haven’t tried it before, it’s basically a bag full of those awesome brownie edges…amazing, right!?!
+About a year ago, I tried brownie brittle from the store and instantly fell in love.
+If you haven’t tried it before, it’s a bag full of those excellent brownie edges, incredible, right!?!

 Store-bought brownie brittle is expensive, so today I’m sharing my copycat Brownie Brittle Recipe with you that you can make for a fraction of the cost.
 It’s super easy to make and uses a box mix.